viash-hub/biobox/CONTRIBUTING.md

     image: quay.io/biocontainers/xxx:0.1.0--py_0
 ```

+The container should have your tool installed, as well as `ps`.

 If you didn't find a suitable container in the previous step, you can create a custom container.
 For example:

 ```yaml